Welcome to my Weblog and the guide to my site

 Hello fellow bloggers and webmongers ...
 I bid you welcome to my blog entitled Alpha.Sources; my name is Claus Vistesen and you can mail me from the link on the front page if you think you need to get in touch.

-I am the Head of Research for Variant Perception an independent macro research firm.
-As such, the topics I deal with here on AS will largely, for obvious cognitive reasons, be the but traditional disclaimers apply.
+I am currently working as Chief Eurozone Economist for Pantheon Macroeconomics.
+As you can imagine, traditional disclaimers apply.
 This is my playground and everything that goes on here is solely a result my deliberations and does not represent the opinion of any private commercial entity.

 I have been online with Alpha.Sources since September 2005 and what a ride it has been.
 A serious online presence can be a tremendous and valuable asset in terms of academic work as well as on a personal relationship level and I am very grateful and happy for the reactions, opinions, and contacts (and friendships) I have gotten through this site.
 Especially, I highly cherish the somewhat loose yet vivid community of econ and finance bloggers from whom I believe I have learned a lot.
 It is because of all this that I continue to put so much effort into blogging.
 It is too interesting a world that I want to be able to continue to call myself a "econ blogger".

 The econ/finance blogsphere is a wonderful place really and I would dare any community, virtual as well as not, to show a similar track record of discussion and interaction (with the subsequent value added).
 In terms of topics I reserve the right to deal with anything that has my immediate interests so consider yourself in an environment where tail risks of something not interesting for you is high.
 Mostly though, I stick to the world of finance and economics with a macro bent.